Singapore to New York · the longest flight

 Yes, by scheduled flight time.
 SQ22 between Singapore Changi and Newark Liberty runs about eighteen hours.
 It uses an Airbus A350-900ULR, configured for fewer seats and longer range.

-What's the best way to avoid jet lag on Singapore to New York?
+What's the best way to avoid jet lag flying to New York?

 Wake very early on the day before the flight.
 Get a real workout in.
 Early dinner, bed by 9pm.
 On the plane: front-load a seven-hour sleep block right after takeoff.
 Skip the first meal.
 Stay awake and active the back half.
 On arrival, brief outside, bed at normal local hour.